franciskershaw/slice-of-pie/README.md

 * Help getting a random product for the product detail page's recommended products from [this helpful article](https://books.agiliq.com/projects/django-orm-cookbook/en/latest/random.html)

+* Help scrolling to the top of a page smoothly using JS found on [this article](https://stackoverflow.com/questions/15935318/smooth-scroll-to-top)

 ### Media

 * Hero image: https://unsplash.com/photos/iLFOK7ntmgs